irmo-de/WindowsWireguardWatchdog/README.md

 # WindowsWireguardWatchdog

+> Boost Your WireGuard Stability on Windows 10/11 with this PowerShell Script and never lose connection again!

 Powershell script to monitor a wireguard connection unter Windows 10 / 11 and restart if needed

 # PowerShell Script for Restarting WireGuard Service